Muhamad-Shahan/Heart-Attack-Risk-SQL-Analysis/README.md

 3.  **Comorbidity Analysis:** What is the combined effect of having both Diabetes and High Blood Pressure?
 4.  **Geographic Trends:** Which continents show the highest prevalence of cardiovascular issues?

-Contributors
+Contributors:
 This project was a collaborative research effort by:

-Muhammad Shahan Ibad

-Syed Noor Hussain Shah-
+Muhammad Shahan Ibad & Syed Noor Hussain Shah